waglay/Trainee_Docs/README.md

 #build context of a remote repo
 docker build https://github.com/user/myrepo.git

+#empty build context is used when there is no dependency on the localfile like:
+docker build - < Dockerfile
 ```

 - What is the point of learning Docker without the docker image.
 I went through all the commands used to build a image layers.